voxpupuli/vox-pupuli-tasks/README.md

 * The [get_all_the_diffs](https://github.com/voxpupuli/modulesync_config/blob/master/bin/get_all_the_diffs) script, which detects inconsistencies in modules

 This is the second big tasks for collaborators.
-Update dependencies in metadata.json files, allow new Puppet versions, drop legacy operating systems.
+Update dependencies in metadata.json files, allow new Puppet versions, drop legacy Operating Systems.
 There are many many tasks that collaborators do from time to time and this project tries to make it as easy as possible or even automate stuff where it's suitable.